sharmachait/Java/Spring/Dependency Injection/06 Bean Scopes.md

 safe to use in multithreaded scenarios
 Injected at startup time only if some other singleton bean depends on it, and the instance provided to the singleton object by the IOC container wont be destroyed as long as the singleton object is alive
 Inside the singleton class the prototype bean will effectively be singleton
 # immutable state classes should be made singleton
 # Mutable State classes should be made prototype

-# Bean Web Scopes
-1. Session
-	1. @SessionScope
-	2. spring keeps the instance in the servers memory for the full http session
-	3. the object is linked with the client session
-	4. or as long as the browser is open
-2. Request
-	1. @RequestScope
-	2. new instance for each and every http request
-3. Application = scoped
-	1. @ApplicationScope
-	2. same object as long as the app is running

-Where to use these scopes?
-for services and repositories